-- 1. Grievant files a written request for the vote and justifications of all levels of review.
+- 1. The grievant files a written request for the vote and justifications of all levels of review.
 This request is filed with the Palmetto College Chancellor and should not be submitted before the letter of notification from the President is received.
 Upon receipt of the President's letter, the faculty member has 15 days within which to submit a written request for justification to the Chancellor. - 2.
 The Palmetto College Chancellor has 20 days within which to respond.
 The response should include a written summary of the vote and justifications of each level of review. - 3.
 Within 15 days of receiving a response from the Palmetto College Chancellor, the grievant may request a review by the Provost.
 A response is due within 15 days. - 4.
 Within 10 days of receiving a response from the Provost, the grievant may submit the case to the Grievance Committee.
+The request for a hearing should be sent to the Chair of the Palmetto College Campuses Grievance Committee in care of the

+Palmetto College Chancellor, who should deliver this request to the Grievance committee that was elected at the same time as the Palmetto College Tenure and Promotion Committee which reviewed the grievant's tenure and promotion file initially.

-The request for a hearing should be sent to the Chair of the Palmetto College Campuses Grievance Committee in care of the Palmetto College Chancellor. - 5.
-At the conclusion of deliberations, the Grievance Committee may recommend that the case be remanded to one or more faculty committees or administrative levels for reconsideration.
+- 5. At the conclusion of deliberations, the Grievance Committee may recommend that the case be remanded to one or more faculty committees or administrative levels for reconsideration.
 The Grievance Committee will make its recommendation to the Palmetto College Chancellor within a 30 day period.
 A response from the Palmetto College Chancellor to the grievant relative to the Grievance Committee's recommendation is due within 15 days.
 In the event the case is remanded to a faculty committee or administrative level for reconsideration, the results of that reconsideration should be communicated in writing to the Chancellor within 15 days.
 Results of any referral for reconsideration will be communicated to the grievant within 10 days of the date the response is received by the Chancellor. - 6.
 Within 15 days of receiving a response from the Palmetto College Chancellor, the grievant may request a final review by the President.
 The President has 20 days to respond.
 The decision by the President is final within the University.